euronovate/ENMobileSDK-Android/ENPubSub/readme.md

 ![badge_version](badge_version.svg)

-The `PubSub ` module allow to estabilish a connection with websocket in particual with these types of ws:
+The `PubSub `module help you to estabilish a connection with websocket.
+At this moment we support these types:

 * signalR
 * WebSocket